daahlia/pet-store-api-automation/README.md

 ## Instruction to Run the API tests

-1. Clone the project(pet-store-api-automation-by-sabina) from github
+1. Clone the project https://github.com/daahlia/pet-store-api-automation.git from github
-2. Open the Project(pet-store-api-automation-by-sabina) in Visual Studio Code
+2. Open the Project in Visual Studio Code
 3. To run the tests use the following command and this should run all the tests under test folder
 - npm test
 5. To generate the test execution report with mochawesome execute the following